A garden enclosed is my sister, my spouse;

 The King James Bible translation is accurate in that the verb “to know” is in the Present Indicative Active, but it is misleading with the insertion of the indefinite article “a” before “man”, which we don’t have in Jerome’s Latin Vulgate.
 The inclusion of this grammatical exponent can create a misunderstanding of God’s written word.
 The object in Mary’s statement is andra (ἄνδρα) which means “man”, or more precisely the genre of the male sex.
 What it does not signify is an individual male, who in this case would be Joseph.
 The KJB discrepancy may expand to modern readings like this one: “I do not have a husband.”

 However, we read in Luke 1:27 that Mary was betrothed (espoused) to Joseph at the appointed time.
 The couple were already legally married, having observed the first part of the marriage ceremony (Kiddushin) which included the signing of a legal marriage contract.
 They were in fact husband and wife at the time of the Annunciation, which explains why Joseph could divorce Mary as soon as he discovered she was with child (Mt 1:18-19).
 Andra can mean “husband” in a general sense (Jn.
-4:17), but Mary does not say: “I have no husband,” since she already has an individual one by the name of Joseph.
+4:17), but Mary does not say: “I have no husband,” since she already has an individual one.
 The object noun andra does not refer to individual men.
 There is another word for them which is anthropos (ἄνθρωπός) as in Matthew 8:9.